 Close to the hospital in Stoney Lane, is the site of Stoves Ltd., gas appliance manufacturers that began production there in 1925.
 Although for periods trading under the names Newhome, Valor, Valor-Newhome, and finally being acquired by Glen Dimplex in 2000, it has always been known locally by its original name of Stoves Ltd.

 The construction of the M57 and M62 motorways brought greater accessibility to the area and with it a need for developments in the hotel trade.
-Old place names have been used in recent times with the opening of new hotels around the area: The Chapel Brook and the Logwood Mill (now known as the Village) are prime examples of local links to the past.
+Old place names have been used in recent times with the opening of new hotels around the area: The Chapel Brook and the Logwood Mill (now known as The Village Hotel) are prime examples of local links to the past.

 Local government re-organisation in 1974 brought Whiston into the newly created Metropolitan Borough of Knowsley.